Essential Oils For Dogs

 Are Essential Oils Safe For Dogs?

-Absolutely!
+Absolutely if done right!
 However, dogs are more sensitive to essential oil than humans so you can’t just jump right in.
 It’s a gradual process.
 When you are first wanting to introduce your dog to essential oil it’s important to dilute the oil to test your dog’s tolerance to the oil.
 Here is some more information on safe dilution practices.

 A few tips to keep in mind from http://www.usingeossafely.com/is-it-safe-to-use-essential-oils-with-dogs/